Hissal/Closures/README.md

 This is only done once for each closure and then the "invoker" delegate is cached for subsequent invocations.
 This means that doing this only once is not better than creating a normal action that captures the context.

-Where it is useful is for example when you want to pass a callback to a method that expects a delegate and need to capture some context without creating a heap allocation.
+Where can be useful is for example when you want to pass a callback to a method that expects a delegate and need to capture some context.
-In this case, you can create a closure and convert it to a delegate, which will be cached for subsequent conversions.
+In this case, you can create a closure and convert it to a delegate, which will be cached for subsequent conversions, making it essentially allocation free.
-Making it allocation free after the first time it is converted.

 | Method                 |     Mean |     Error |    StdDev | Allocated |
 |------------------------|---------:|----------:|----------:|----------:|